BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 New Year´s Eve

-New Year’s Eve in Zurich, Switzerland is an occasion of celebration and joy.
+New Year’s Eve in Zurich is an occasion of celebration and joy.
 Every December 31st, locals and tourists alike come together to witness the spectacular fireworks display that lights up the night sky above Lake Zurich.

 New Years Eve in zurich, public holiday